NickWaterton/Roomba980-Python/README.md

 <sudo> pip install pillow
 ```

-For fancy maps, you need openCV installed (V2).
+For fancy maps, you need openCV installed (V2, or V3, but *not tested with V3*).
 The installation of this can be complex, so I leave that up to you.
 Maps works without it, but it's nicer with it.

 ## Install
-First you need python 2.7 installed (note: this library is not python 3!) and then:
+First you need python 2.7 installed (note: this library is not written for python 3!) and then:

 clone this repository:
 ```bash